gkeng/Listening-to-Chaotic-Whishpers--Code/README.md

 - pickle_article : a folder with all pickle files for articles on each company
 - daterange : to link the ID of day to the actual day (year/month/day).

+Folders :

+- sample_of_scrap : sample of the articles we scraped
+- stock_value : Contains stock values and stock moves of the companies.
+- pickle : Contains dictionaries of all stock moves in pickles files.
+Used to create y_train and y_test
+- pickle_article : Contains dictionnaries { str day : str [ list of all articles ID for this company on this day] } in pickle file.
+- firm_csv_folder_old : Contains csv with IDs of all articles for each company.

 Steps to follow to run the project :
 1. Run extract_reuters.py it will organize articles in folder like this : your_chosen_folder <=== day_folder <== journal_dir <== article_title.txt